Criminology, probation and stuff

 It’s positive to note that the word reconviction is preferred over reoffending and that the frequency of offending is being taken into account but a shame that the statistics still fail to take into account any increase/decrease in seriousness of offending.
 I think I am mentally classifying it as ‘a step in the right direction’.

-Written by phillipsjake
+Written by criminologyandstuff

 November 8, 2010 at 2:55 pm